syedwajid01/JavaLLDCheatsheet/DESIGN_PRINCIPLES.md

 # Design Principles

 This document covers fundamental design principles that are crucial for writing clean, maintainable, and scalable code.
+These principles provide high-level guidelines for building robust and flexible software systems.

 ## Table of Contents